VonHeikemen/tinytina-js/README.md

 #### `tinytina [OPTIONS] list [arg]`
 It shows a list with the metadata of the requests in the schema.
 If 'path' is provided as a first argument it will show a list of valid path that you can use with the `run` command.

+#### `tinytina [OPTIONS] convert-to command-name [<collection-id>:<request-id> ...]`
+It transforms a request query or a list of queries into a shell commands and prints it to the screen.
+Currently supports "curl", "httpie" and "wget" commands.

 ### Command Line Options
 - `-h`, `--help`<br/>
   Shows usage information.